UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 Return to [Hello Worlds](../index.html).
 ```

-Refresh the page, and you should be able to click back and forth between the home page and the Python page.
+Refresh [localhost:4000/python/README.html](localhost:4000/python/README.html), and you should be able to click back and forth between the home page and the Python page.

 ### Modifying the theme for subpages